dinnes123/distance_sensor/README.md

                     1. int get_distance( bool Is_set_0, \
                                       int lower_distance,\
                                       int upper_distance);
-                                             if bool Is_set_0==1 than the distance to which device are receiving will be set to zero int lower_distance :the range of most lower distance int lower_distance :the range of most upper distance
+                                             if bool Is_set_0==1 than the distance for which device are currently receiving will be set to zero int lower_distance :the range of the most lower distance int lower_distance :the range of the most upper distance

     //-----------------------------------------------
      distance_sensor version 1.2  2017/5/9